Kethsar/ytarchive/README.md

 	--write-thumbnail
 		Write the thumbnail to a separate file.

-	--duration [DURATION | TIMESTR]
-		Downloads the livestream for the specified length of time and then exits.
-		Supports time durations (e.g. 1d12h30m5s) or time strings (e.g. 12:30:05).

 	--live-from DURATION, TIMESTRING or NOW
 		Starts the download from the specified time in the future, the past or 'now'.
 		Use a negative time value to skip back in time from now.